sakaal/service_infra_ansible/README.md

         ansible-playbook hypervisors.yml -i bootstrap

-1. After the new managed nodes are ready, they will be transferred over from the bootstrap inventory to the main configuration management inventory.

-        ansible-playbook handovers.yml -i bootstrap
-    * Ensure that the bootstrap inventory is again empty.
-    * Manually push the target inventory changes to the main repository.

-The hypervisors are now ready for service operation.
+The hypervisors are now ready to be transferred to service operation.

 ### Provisioning guest virtual machines